MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 Note: The VS2019 machine must have access to GitHub or the internal "\\\Machine\share" where your source "was indexed to".

-## View Address Sanitizer .dmp files
+## View AddressSanitizer .dmp files

 Ensure the debugger IDE will be able to get to your .PDB and source.